RTradeLtd/issues/README.md

 * If you don't need any guidance on work involved in an issue, feel free to get started right away
 * If you do need some assistance, wait for a project maintainer to get back to you.
 * All submissions MUST include tests, they will not be accepted otherwise
+* After you have finished working on the specified issue, please submit a PR in the appropriate repository (ie, if working on `RTradeLtd/Pay` please submit your PR within `RTradeLtd/Pay`).
+* Do not worry about updating your comments in the issues here, a repository maintainer will handle curating comments, and closed issues.

 Priority for assigning issues (in case multiple people have expressed interest) are in the following order:

 * RTrade employees (developers that are members of this github organization)
 * Outside collaborators (anyone who is not a member of the github organization)

+# Feedback

+If there's anything that you think could be improved, or changed about this repository and community engagement method, feel free to say so.

 # Available Issues